akawaka/js-bootstrapper/README.md

 - vanilla : For JavaScript without framework project
 - vue2 : For JavaScript with Vue v2 framework project (with Vue router plugin)
 - vue : For JavaScript with Vue v3 framework project (with Vue router plugin)
+- react : For JavaScript with React framework project (with React router plugin)

 ## Contributing